 During the first semester, Common Threads:

-- Students take AESHM 111: Professional Development for the Fashion Industry in special sections reserved for the residential and non-residential students.
+- Students take AESHM 111 and 111L: Professional Development for the Fashion Industry in special sections reserved for design and merchandising focused students.

 In addition to the connections students make in class, the learning community employs peer mentors who arrange for academic and extracurricular activities to enhance the college experience.
 Peer mentors may arrange for: